 Step aside, stepping stones!
 For a new and unexpected take on the garden path, try building one out of materials you can get for free.
 All it takes to create this no-fuss wooden walkway is to dig a shallow trench in the earth, then embed salvaged pallet wood planks into the dirt in a curved arrangement.
-If an individual board should rot, simply pop it out and replace!
+If an individual board rots, simply pop it out and replace it.

 2. Live on the Edge

 With all the rustic allure of wicker, this woven garden border lends a handmade finish to your humble garden.
 Recreate this cheap landscaping idea at home by setting bamboo posts in the dirt 12 to 18 inches apart, then interleaving raspberry canes or other long, skinny stems that grow in your area through the posts to achieve a whimsical woven pattern.
-For a professional look, finish the project by lightly hammering the tops of the bamboo supports until level with one another.
+For a professional look, finish the project by lightly hammering the tops of the bamboo supports until they're all level.

 3. Divide and Conquer

 Dividing clump-forming perennials like chrysanthemums and asters is the best way to gain additional plants while preventing the problems that come with tightly clustered plants—namely stunted growth, pest infestation, and fungal disease.
 The process entails digging up the clump of the perennial, lifting it from the dirt, separating the crowns where the stem and root meet, then replanting the plant divisions in the dirt.
 Tackle this project in early spring, before the plant flowers, to maintain a healthy garden.

 4. Much Ado About Mulch